 That, and the fact that UCLA has only played one game without Adams.
 The rotation and sets and practices and games that all involved Adams this year cannot give UCLA any clue as to how to play on Friday against an athletic team like Minnesota.

 There will be a lot of upsets on Thursday and Friday, but there are only two games, this one and Missouri/Colorado State, where the team seeded worse is favored in Vegas.
 Shabazz may get his, and Larry Drew will do what he can to keep it close, but Minnesota will prevail 70-66.

-Topics: California Golden Bears, Colorado Buffaloes, Illinois Fighting Illini, Minnesota Golden Gophers, NCAA March Madness Tournament, Oklahoma State Cowboys, Oregon Ducks, Pac-12, Pac-12 Basketball, UCLA Bruins
+Tags: California Golden Bears Colorado Buffaloes Illinois Fighting Illini Minnesota Golden Gophers NCAA March Madness Tournament Oklahoma State Cowboys Oregon Ducks Pac-12 Pac-12 Basketball UCLA Bruins